2023 Solar Incentives Guide for Parma, OH - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives mitigate the cost of installing solar panels on your home.
-These financial incentives are in place to encourage more homeowners to make the switch to renewable energy.
-Different kinds of incentives, such as discounts, cash back or monthly utility bill credits, may be available to you.
-Some incentives may be handled by the Ohio government, by your utility company or by county or municipality, while other incentives are federal.
-Categories of solar incentives include:
+Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
+This category of financial incentives is in place to encourage more people to make the switch to renewable energy.
+Solar incentives can include cash back, upfront discounts or credit towards your monthly utility bill.
+Some incentives are offered by the federal government, some by the Ohio government and some by your specific utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

-- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are normally handled at the state level.
-Once your solar system meets the threshold (usually a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
-The money you make is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives are typically handled at the state level.
+Once your solar system meets a predetermined threshold (generally a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
+The money you receive from the sale is generally considered part of your taxable income.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have heard of.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a predetermined percentage of your solar system's cost.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Parma solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.
+To fully understand how the new Clean Energy Credit applies to you, speak with your local Parma solar installation company.

 State & Local Solar Incentives